AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 The pseudo-class `:has()` selects the `target` elements that fit to the `selector`.
 Also the `selector` can start with a combinator.

 A selector list can be set in `selector` as well.
 In this case **all** selectors in the list are being matched for now.
-In future it will be fixed for [`<forgiving-relative-selector-list>`](https://www.w3.org/TR/selectors-4/#typedef-forgiving-relative-selector-list) as argument.
+In the future it will be fixed for [`<forgiving-relative-selector-list>`](https://www.w3.org/TR/selectors-4/#typedef-forgiving-relative-selector-list) as argument.

 ##### `:has()` limitations {#extended-css-has-limitations}